Yokohama Country Club was founded in 1960 and boasts two eighteen hole courses- the East and The West courses.

 Tees and fairways were raised with substantial fill being brought in, and a number of holes were rerouted.

-Coore Crenshaw also worked on bringing holes 17 & 18 on the East Course to the same standard as they will be used as holes 1 & 2 for the upcoming 2018 Japan Open instead of holes 2 & 3 on the West Course which are across a road/underpass and not practical to access in a tournament.
+Coore & Crenshaw also worked on holes 17 & 18 on the East Course as they were used as holes 1 & 2 for the 2018 Japan Open instead of holes 2 & 3 on the West Course (which are across a road/underpass and not practical to access in a tournament).

-It will be a terrific tournament course, but is a pleasure to play under any circumstances.
+It is a terrific tournament course, but is a pleasure to play under any circumstances.

 hole 1- a longish uphill par 4 to a small well bunkered green surrounded by trees- welcome to Yokohama!